The 3 Best Exercises for Anxiety and Depression, According to Experts

 In a 2009 study published in Environmental Health and Preventive Medicine, Japanese researchers sent participants to either a wooded or urban area.
 They found that those who'd taken a 20-minute "forest bath" (a.k.a. a walk in the woods), had lower stress hormone levels than the participants who had been in a city.

 Newer research seems to reinforce the idea that being immersed in nature is good for your mental health.
-A study published last summer, for example, discovered that when young adults went on a 50-minute nature walk, they felt less anxious and had improved memory function.
+A 2015 study published in the journal Landscape and Urban Planning, for example, discovered that when young adults went on a 50-minute nature walk, they felt less anxious and had improved memory function.

 In a small 2007 study published in Evidence-Based Complementary and Alternative Medicine, all of the study's participants who had taken yoga classes experienced "significant" reductions in depression, anger, anxiety, and neurotic symptoms.
 The findings led the researcher to recommend yoga as a complementary treatment for depression.

-In 2012, another group of researchers conducted a review of trials that examined the effects of yoga on anxiety and stress.
+In 2012, another group of researchers conducted a review of trials, published in Alternative Medicine Review, examined the effects of yoga on anxiety and stress.
 In 25 out of the 35 studies, subjects experienced a significant decrease in stress and anxiety symptoms after starting yoga.